 A catchy headline of “Make your website better.
 Instantly.” makes two promises and gives two values to users: to improve their website (a possible source of income) and to do it immediately.

-Then comes the social proof with a mention of the amount of websites using CrazyEgg.
+Then comes the social proof with a mention of the number of websites using CrazyEgg.

 Another conversion incentive is made on the landing page: a 30 day trial period that can be canceled anytime.